 This ties in with mobility.
 When you carry your phone with you, you’re essentially available to anyone through to contact you.
 This is done through local networks such as 3G, 4G, and soon 5G, as well as having a SIM card with a unique phone number you can be reached at.
 Even if you’re busy and take an hour to respond, it’s still significantly faster than having a landline at home.
 In the past, you had to wait to get home to get in touch with important things in your life.

-We mentioned 4G and soon 5G networks which, through your mobile network provider, give you access to mobile data, e.g. Internet, wherever you are.
+We mentioned 4G and soon 5G networks (advantages and disadvantages of 5G) which, through your mobile network provider, give you access to mobile data, e.g. Internet, wherever you are.
 Outside of the “native” area, you’ll pay roaming fees, but you still have uninterrupted access.
 At home, or in dedicated spots around the town, you can access a wireless Internet network, known as Wi-Fi for short, which is cheaper or completely free.

 Both provide access to the Internet, and how you use it is up to you – studying, chatting, making new friends, starting a business, selling or buying products, making payments, or staying entertained.
 We’ll also mention Bluetooth briefly, as it’s slowly taking a backseat to Wi-Fi, but it still allows you to control devices or share data to devices in the vicinity – another great benefit of mobile phones.

 The time spent waiting at the doctor’s office, taking long breaks in the bathroom, or traveling somewhere is made easier with a mobile phone in your pocket.
 You can install video games, read articles or books, watch movies or short-form videos on YouTube, or chat with your friends.
 Phones have a massive entertainment value.